groove-x/gazebo_skeleton_visual_model_plugin/README.md

 Joints, links and collision models are defined in Xacro format.

-`origin` in `joint` element is the original offset from the parent link to the child link when the joint is at zero position.
+`origin` in `joint` element represents the original offset from the parent link to the child link when the joint is in a zero position.

-This is obtained directly from design tools like blender, or can be shown by setting `<printTransforms>true</printTransforms>` element to plugin's `<skin>` element.
+This is obtained directly from design tools like Blender, or is shown in log messages by setting `<printTransforms>true</printTransforms>` element to plugin's `<skin>` element.

 ```xml
 <joint name="ventral_body_joint" type="revolute">